tylermorganwall/shadr/README.md

 mingw32-make.exe
 ```

-Now, go in the `Makevars.win` and replace everything there with the
+Now, go into `Makevars.win` and replace everything with the following:
-following:

 ``` make
 CXX_STD = CXX11
 PKG_LIBS = -lglfw3 -lglew32 -lgdi32 -lopengl32
 ```

-Now open the `shadr.proj` file in the `shady` directory to open RStudio,
+Now open the `shadr.proj` file in the `shadr` directory to open RStudio,
 select “Clean and Rebuild” in the Build menu, and the package will be
 installed.
 Hopefully.